input-output-hk/cardano-docs/docs/getting-started/ui.md

 ## Wallet

-Denoted with a simple icon that represents a physical wallet.
+Denoted with an icon that represents a physical wallet.
 Highlighted upon hovering.
-Each sub-menu contains information about b in ada corresponding to each wallet; an option to send  and receive money (highlighted upon hovering).
-Each wallet shows transaction history, chronologically ordered.
+Each sub-menu contains information about Ada balance corresponding to each wallet; an option to _send_ and _receive_ money (highlighted upon hovering).
+Each wallet shows chronologically ordered transaction history.

+### Send Money

+To send money you should click on “Send Money” button and fill in dialog consisting of the following inputs:

+ 1. Receiver (Ada address)
+ 2. Amount (In Ada tokens)
+ 3. Description (Optional)
+ 4. Send button

+### Receive Money

+If you want to receive money from someone and want to tell them your address, click “Receive Money” button.
+In the midsection your address will be displayed, as well as its QR encoding.

+We're working on generating requests for specific amounts of Ada.
+Below will be a field to do so (inactive at the moment).

+Upon clicking either sending or receiving, the menu will stay the same, showing wallet balance.

+When you click on the hamburger button, a sub-menu is expanded, listing your wallets and providing you with an option to add a new wallet.

+## Settings

+Denoted with a double toggle icon on the far left side of the page.
+Upon clicking, a profile editing page with following fields
+opens:

+ 1. Name
+ 2. E-mail
+ 3. Profile picture upload
+ 4. Phone number
+ 5. Password
+ 6. Language

+You can upload a profile picture by dragging and dropping a file or clicking to upload.

+Password field shows when the password was last updated.

+On the right side more groups of settings can be seen (aside from the Profile that was already discussed previously):

+ 1. Security
+ 2. Identity and Verification
+ 3. Display
+ 4. Privacy
+ 5. Terms of Use

+## Staking

+Staking information, delegation and Instant Buy options are something we're considering to add in the nearest future.
+For now, the process of staking is carried out autmatically on background.